-Better for communities
+Better for Communities

-We've never been so digitally connected - this year alone we are growing our network to connect over 500,000 more premises.
-However when it comes to building better, more connected communities, ultrafast connectivity is only part of the story.
+We've never been so digitally connected.
+However, when it comes to building better, more connected communities, ultrafast connectivity is only part of the story.
 It's what we do with those connections that really counts.
 Why?
 Because despite us being on-line more than ever, British people are feeling increasingly isolated and alone - with 1/5 of us often or always feeling lonely.
-Our sense of community belonging in decline too, with over two thirds of people describing their neighbours as 'strangers'.
+Our sense of community belonging is in decline too, with over two thirds of people describing their neighbours as 'strangers'.

 Our plan: we think the antidote to loneliness and the decline in community belonging is more meaningful connections.
 So we've set our sights high, with a target to help 1.5 million people get more meaningfully connected to communities and each other by 2025.
 We call it meaningful connections, and it means bringing together people to connect with someone new, connect to support, connect to boost local belonging, or to connect to an entirely new community.
+We'll do this by: